Skip to main content

 Close-knit community

-Our close-knit dental community has a postgraduate population of about 50 registered students.
-Our postgraduate study suite, and dedicated postgraduate team will ensure you have all the support you need.
+Our close-knit student community study a range of specialties, and our dedicated postgraduate team will ensure you have all the support you need.

 The programme is designed to provide clinical and academic training for future specialists in Clinical Orthodontics in a highly professional and rewarding environment.